joshgo/MarketMakerViolationsTest/README.md

 Coding/whiteboard exercise given during interview.

+## Problem

+Looking through a firm's market data prices (which is already in time order), calculate the number of minutes when the firm was in "violation".
+A firm is in "violation", when their price is inferior by more than 10%.

+Examples:

+* Best Bid is at $10, and the firm's price is a $7   (violation)
+* Best Ask is at $20, and the firm's price is at $24 (violation)
+* Best Bid is at $10, and the firm's price is at $9  (Ok)
+* Best Ask is at $20, and the firm's price is at $21 (Ok)
+* Firm's Ask or Bid is missing ....                  (violation)

 ## Note to self ...

 A truly fun little problem, it's an interesting exercise in dealing with time